About the ELDOA Method

 ELDOA is a French acronym that stands for Elongation Longitudinaux Avec Decoaption Osteo Articulaire.
 In English, it translates to Longitudinal Osteo-articular De-coaptation Stretching.
 "Osteoarticular" means bones and joints, "decoaptation" means opening, and ELDOA is the name of both the method and the postures involved.

-Developed by French osteopath Guy Voyer, the EDOLA Method is the only exercise designed to specifically address each joint of the spine.
+Developed by French osteopath Guy Voyer, the ELDOA Method is the only exercise designed to specifically address each joint of the spine.

 This method targets the deepest set of core muscles that support every type of movement we do in our everyday lives: whether it’s sports, strength and fitness training, even bending over to pick up something.